Skip to content

 Common Questions

-Can we bring existing runbooks and incident response plans?
+Can we import existing runbooks and incident response plans?

 Yes.
-Import your existing plans, then add versioning, role assignments, and approval workflows on top.
+Import your existing plans, then layer on version tracking, role assignments, and approval workflows.
+Every imported document gets full revision history from the moment it enters the system.
 No need to recreate from scratch.

-Exercise records link to the controls and requirements insurers evaluate.
-When they ask for evidence of tabletop exercises, the records are already mapped and exportable.
+Exercise records capture participants, inject-response timing, MTTA/MTTR observations, and remediation items, all mapped to the controls insurers evaluate.
+When they request evidence of tabletop exercises, the records are already linked and exportable in the format they expect.

 How is this different from Simulations & Sessions?

-Incident Readiness & Response manages your IR program: versioned runbooks, role assignments, escalation paths, and incident-specific exercises.
-Practice Readiness covers broader tabletop scenarios, cross-team drills, and follow-up tracking across all readiness activities.
+Incident Readiness & Response manages your IR program end to end: versioned runbooks, role accountability, escalation paths, and incident-specific exercises with MTTA/MTTR tracking.
+Simulations & Sessions covers broader tabletop scenarios, cross-team drills, and follow-up tracking across all readiness activities beyond incident response.

 Live walkthrough